Zoom on the Powermate CX1400

-- With its weight of 60 lbs, the Powermate CX1400 is one of the heavier generators in the 500-1500 rated wattage category.
-In terms of weight, one of the champions in their power range is the Sportsman GEN1000i, standing at just 20.3 lbs.
+- A weight of 60 lbs makes the Powermate CX1400 one of the heavier devices in the 500-1500 rated wattage range.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Sportsman GEN1000i, with a dry weight of just 20.3 pounds.

-- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.18 GPH at a 50% load.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
+In fact, this generator is not among the most fuel efficient, within the aforementioned wattage range : its estimated gasoline consumption at 50% load is around 0.18 GPH.
 If fuel consumption is your top priority, we suggest to check out the Ryobi RYi1000, which has a fuel consumption of only 0.08 GPH and thus, is one of the most efficient devices in our database.

-As you can see from this interactive chart, when compared to other 500-1500W generators, the Powermate CX1400 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 500-1500W generators, the Powermate CX1400 is on the average side of the price range.